lippaybalazs/System-Share-2.0/README.md

 # System-Share-2.0
 The remake of the original System Share, simply a more stable and better version.

+System Share is (at the moment) a windows application that allows the user to merge the interface of multiple computers on a network.
+The user needs ONE keyboard and ONE mouse to control any number of computers.

 ## Features from orignal
 The remake includes all but one feature from the original:
 #### Included: